The HCCF Adult Scholarship Program was developed to increase the number of adults, within the county, who have a higher education degree.

 Applications are due October 31st and March 31st each year.
 Preference will be given to students who have not received funding in previous application cycle.

-Available in September: October 2017 application
+Opening Soon: October 2017 application

 The Herbert and Marilyn Gettelfinger Agricultural Scholarship provides scholarships to students in agricultural studies who have successfully completed at least 24 hours of college credit with an accumulated GPA of 2.5 or higher.
 Students must be residents of Harrison County on the date of their high school graduation.
 Preference will be given to students enrolled in either the Vincennes University Agriculture program or the Purdue University College of Agriculture.
 Any level of degree program may be eligible including associates, bachelors, masters, or doctorate.